Update

 (Last year’s photo) From Left to Right: front: Lynn, Leanne, Sofie middle: Karen, Myra, Sonya, Rise, Shannon – back: George, Kim, Kayla, Martin

-Rise Director
+Rise Assistant Director

 Rise grew up in Chicago, graduating with a B.A. in Sociology from the University of Illinois.
 After living in Israel for a year, and a year in England studying with J. G. Bennett, she settled in Massachusetts.
 In the 1980’s, Rise was part of a group of local parents that began looking at education, and serving the needs of both their own children, and the children in this area.
 They formed the Village School in 1989, and it has been a labor of love since.
 Rise and her husband John have a small farm, with maple sugaring, sheep, hay fields, pastures, woods and gardens.
 When not at the school, you can find her in the summer blissfully weeding in the garden, and in the winter, cross country skiing through the woods.
 Rise has three grown children, the youngest of whom was lucky enough to be the first Village School graduate.